kerstin-w/innski/TESTING.md

 During the development and testing phase, several bugs were identified and were resolved with the help of either Google, the Tutors, the Slack community, or my mentor.

 ### Navigation
-Originally I had the navigation on mobile without hamburger menu and the menu items listed in a block.
-However, this was a bit too delicate for mobile and caused during testing that it was easy to click on the wrong menu item.
+Originally, I created the navigation on mobile without hamburger menu and the menu items listed in a block.
+However, this was a bit too delicate for mobile and it became apparent during testing that it was easy to click on the wrong menu item.
 I found a helpful [page](https://alvarotrigo.com/blog/hamburger-menu-css/) how to create hamburger menu even without JavaScript/Bootstrap and added this to the navigation.

 ### The pseudo-element
 The pseudo-element ::marker with content:"* " was added to a list on the schedule page.
 As it was found out during testing, the content wasn't supported by Safari.
 I decided to resolve this issue with a <span>.
 This was not an appropriate fix either and I solved it with a list style type and marker.
 Solution found [here](https://css-tricks.com/list-markers-and-string-styles/)